2023 Cape Town taxi strike: Impact

 The City of Cape Town stated that SANTACO failed in its strike objective to get taxis impounded for violating the National Land Transport Act and instead accepted the city's original offer.
 Specifically that minibus taxis will continue to be impounded for driving without an operating or divers licence, on incorrect taxi routes, or for driving vehicles that were not roadworthy.
 It was also agreed that negotiations would continue with the taxi operators to compile a list of major offences that vehicles could be impounded for and compile a list of minor offences that vehicles could not be impounded for.
 SANTACO also agreed not to call for another strike in the middle of the working day.

 A total of 5 people were reportedly killed in instances relating to the strike and 120 people arrested.
-At least 5 buses were allegedly by taxi strikers torched and over 60 minibus taxis impounded by the authorities.
+At least 5 buses were torched, allegedly by taxi strikers and over 60 minibus taxis impounded by the authorities.
 It was reported that criminal elements took advantage of the chaos surrounding the strike action to loot a number of businesses and malls in the Gugulethu, Mfuleni, Nyanga, Khayelitsha and Kraaifontein areas of Cape Town.
 The provincial education minister stated that the strike significantly impacted schooling for its first few days with over 450,000 students and 17,500 teachers being prevented from getting to schools across Cape Town.